Another unexplained death in Christchurch

 There has been another “unexplained” death at a property in Christchurch - the second in less than 24 hours.

-Emergency services were called were called to reports of a sudden death on Kintyre Drive, Broomfield, about 3.25am today.
+Emergency services were called to reports of a sudden death on Kintyre Drive, Broomfield, about 3.25am on Wednesday.

-A police spokeswoman said the death was being treated as unexplained at this stage.
+A police spokeswoman said the death is being treated as unexplained at this stage.

-It comes just 12 hours after the body of a man, whom Stuff has named as Dale Crosby Cunard, was found at a social housing unit on Barnett Ave in Sydenham on Tuesday.
+On Wednesday morning, police said the investigation is ongoing and the death remains 'unexplained'.

+Curnard died yesterday at his flat on Barnett Ave in Sydenham.
+Emergency services were called the property just before 3pm.

 A police spokeswoman said: "The death is currently being treated as unexplained, and inquiries are underway."